CocoaPods/CocoaPods/README.md

 If you're really oldschool and you want to discuss CocoaPods development you can join #cocoapods on irc.freenode.net.

+# Donations

+* [@fngtps](http://twitter.com/fngtps) is donating time to work on the design of the forthcoming cocoapods.org website and donated the money to hire [Max Steenbergen](http://twitter.com/maxsteenbergen) to design [an icon](http://drbl.in/cpmL) for it.
+* [@sauspiel](http://twitter.com/Sauspiel) uses CocoaPods for their games and have hired me to add features and specs they needed.
+These are Nimbus, QuincyKit, and HockeyKit.
+For the [Nimbus spec](https://github.com/CocoaPods/Specs/blob/master/Nimbus/0.9.0/Nimbus.podspec), the ‘subspecs’ feature was added.

 # Endorsements

 * “I am crazy excited about this.
 With the growing number of Objective-C libraries, this will make things so much better.” –– [Sam Soffes](http://news.ycombinator.com/item?id=3009154)